ZachcZhang/Qwen2-VL-inference/README.md

 This repository is a `MLLM inference server` which is used for [qwen2-vl series model](https://huggingface.co/Qwen/Qwen2-VL-7B-Instruct) using HuggingFace.

+**If you find this project helpful, please give it a ⭐, and for any questions or issues, feel free to create an issue.**

 ## Features

 - Support OpenAI client